 21 October 2024

-Facing up to the facts
+Research pick: Facing up to the facts - "Rotation-invariant face detection with guided deformable attention"

 Technology increasingly relies on facial recognition, whether to unlock one’s smartphone or to monitor public spaces.
 However, faces move, cameras rarely face catch use perfectly face on.
 People tilt their heads, glance sideways, or are caught in the periphery of a busy scene.
 This issue thus remains a challenge for facial recognition systems that tend to need our full attention, as it were.